Public Media Group of Southern California Executives | KCET

 Public Media Group of Southern California Executives

-A California native, Russell holds an MBA from Stanford University, an MPA from Princeton University, and a BA from the University of California, Davis.
+A California native, Russell holds an MBA from Stanford University, an MPA from Princeton University’s Woodrow Wilson School of Public and International Affairs, and is a graduate of the University of California, Davis.
 He serves on the Leadership Council for The Music Center, the Board of the Los Angeles City Club, and is a Member of the CEO Roundtable at UC Irvine.

 Senior Vice President, General Counsel, Corporate & Legal Affairs